-- MRAC meets almost every Monday (except for the 3rd Monday of each month) in the Trustee's Room of the Milwaukee Public Museum. - First ARRL National Convention is held in Chicago. - Harold H. Beverage receives a patent for a radio receiving system utilizing a "wave" antenna (a very long wire - at least one or two wavelengths long).
+- MRAC meets almost every Monday (except for the 3rd Monday of each month) in the Trustee's Room of the Milwaukee Public Museum. - First ARRL National Convention is held in Chicago. - Harold H. Beverage receives a patent for a radio receiving system utilizing a "wave" antenna (a very long wire at least one or two wavelengths long).
 The antenna subsequently was named for Beverage (and not for liquid refreshments). - The Master Lock Company is founded in Milwaukee by locksmith and inventor of the laminated padlock, Harry Soref and two friends, partners, and investors, P.E.
 Yolles and Sam Stahl. - Theodore and Milton Deutschmann open the retail store and mail order business, "Radio Shack" in Boston to sell parts and equipment to radio amateurs and maritime radio operators.
-The store was named "Radio Shack" after the ship board room where the radio officers operated. - Professor Albert Einstein introduced "Time" as the fourth dimension to his theory of relativity.
+The store was named "Radio Shack" after the ship board room where radio officers operated. - Professor Albert Einstein introduced "Time" as the fourth dimension to his theory of relativity.

-- MRAC starts its first code and radio building classes. - MRAC members are still using spark transmitters but agree to stay off the air until after 10:30 PM to minimize interference to new broadcast stations. - MRAC dues are \$0.50 / month (that's equal to \$69.00 for a year in 2007 money or \$82.92 in 2013 money) with a \$1.00 (\$11.50 in 2007 money or \$13.82 in 2013 money) initiation fee. - After some opposition, the South Side Radio Club of Milwaukee merges into MRAC (exact date and year not verified). - Broadcast radio station WIAO goes on the air at the Milwaukee School of Engineering on a frequency of 833.3 Kc (or 360 meters as was custom at the time) with a power of 100W. - The Lincoln Memorial was dedicated in Washington D.C. - Daily radio broadcasting of music and news was scheduled in New York City.
+- MRAC starts its first code and radio building classes. - MRAC members are still using spark transmitters but agree to stay off the air until after 10:30 PM to minimize interference to new broadcast stations. - MRAC dues are \$0.50 / month (that's equal to \$69.00 for a year in 2007 money or \$82.92 in 2013 money) with a \$1.00 (\$11.50 in 2007 money or \$13.82 in 2013 money) initiation fee. - Broadcast radio station WIAO goes on the air at the Milwaukee School of Engineering on a frequency of 833.3 Kc (or 360 meters as was custom at the time) with a power of 100W. - The Lincoln Memorial was dedicated in Washington D.C. - Daily radio broadcasting of music and news was scheduled in New York City.
 Crystal headphone receiving sets were selling rapidly. - April 4 New broadcast radio stations will be assigned a 4 letter call sign beginning with the letter "K" if west of the Mississippi River and "W" if east of the river.
 3 letter call signs were in use earlier and were grandfathered in.

-- March 10 MRAC is incorporated in Milwaukee County (with the state of Wisconsin). - 97 new members joined MRAC during the year. - May 15 All amateur licenses issued after this date would bear the words prohibiting transmission in the evening between the hours of 7:30 PM and 10:30 PM. - Department of Justice officials asked all amateurs to voluntarily change from spark to CW transmissions. - Another new license class was created, the Amateur Extra First Grade.
+- March 10 MRAC is incorporated in Milwaukee County (with the state of Wisconsin). - 97 new members joined MRAC during the year. - The South Side Radio Club and the West Allis Radio Club were formally asked to merge into MRAC.
+Both declined (primarily due to the distance required to travel to downtown MRAC meetings and the requirement to join ARRL to be an MRAC member, both requirements cited as hardships) and both would soon dissolve (West Allis would reform in 1954).
+Individual South Side club members would however join MRAC. - May 15 All amateur licenses issued after this date would bear the words prohibiting transmission in the evening between the hours of 7:30 PM and 10:30 PM. - Department of Justice officials asked all amateurs to voluntarily change from spark to CW transmissions. - Another new license class was created, the Amateur Extra First Grade.
 This license conveyed additional operating privileges, after passing a more difficult written examination and a code test of 20 words per minute. - E.F.
 Johnson company was founded as a mail order supplier of electronic parts. - The Navy Research Lab (NRL), a research laboratory operating under the command of the US Navy, begins operations at 11 AM, July 2. - Time magazine was founded. - The first Schick electric shaver was sold.